 Absolutely nothing about this makes sense.

-For starters, Rebel Media is not a political organization.
+- Rebel Media is not a political organization.
 As our name would suggest, we’re a media company.

-Secondly, we never asked Canada Company to endorse us or any of our viewpoints – and no endorsement was given.
+- We never asked Canada Company to endorse us or any of our viewpoints – and no endorsement was given.
 We were simply providing some funds so that Canada Company could put those funds to good use.
 Here's a video of our entire encounter with Canada Company.

 So what is the unspoken story at play here?